hbr0914/academicpages/_pages/about.md

   - /about.html
 ---

+Hello there!
 I am a second year undergraduate student from [China-France Mathematics Talents Class](cfmath.ustc.edu.cn) of [USTC](www.ustc.edu.cn).
 I'm still finding my way in mathematics.
 I speak poor French, basic English, and fluent Chinese.
 I was born in Changsha, Hunan, spent many years in Guilin, Guangxi, and now live in Hefei, Anhui.
 I'm a passionate [Manchester City](https://www.mancity.com/) fan.
 Since starting university, I've given up all my other hobbies due to the heavy academic workload — except watching football.
 But I’m not very good at playing football by myself, to be honest, playing with me will really test your patience!

 Previously taken math courses
 ---